Brisket Pizza takes leftover brisket and gives it a fresh makeover! This is another fantastic use for leftover Beef Brisket.

 Tips for Making Smoked Brisket BBQ Pizza

-Second, for the sauce, I like to do ½ BBQ sauce and ½ traditional pizza sauce.
+- The Sauce: I like to do ½ BBQ sauce and ½ traditional pizza sauce.
 If you use all BBQ sauce I find it tends to reduce and can burn easily, and also adds way too much sweetness to the dish masking the flavor of the smoked meat.
 Mixing BBQ sauce with the pizza sauce adds a nice richness to the sauce without the BBQ sauce dominating the flavor of the meal.
 Just mix the two together and taste to adjust.
 Once again, use a good BBQ sauce.
 If your store doesn’t have anything worthy, use this pinot noir bbq sauce!
 It’s our current favorite.

-I suppose, if you don’t have a smoker, you can use baked brisket, or even something cooked in a crock-pot (who does that?!).
+- Smoked Brisket: I suppose, if you don’t have a smoker, you can use baked brisket, or even something cooked in a crock-pot (who does that?!).
 But really, nothing in the world beats the incredible flavor of perfectly smoked brisket!

 I have no doubt that you’re gonna love this pizza.
 And so will your friends!

-Smoked Beef Brisket Pizza Recipe
+Smoked Brisket Pizza Recipe

 Smoked Beef Brisket Pizza